John2018330/bf768_coral_db/README.md

 *  [ ] Google charts (download image)
 *  [ ] Ajax for textbox?
 (Suggestions based on ID/Scaffold entered?)
 *  [ ] Add that phenotypic data repeats (in a div tag)
+*  [ ] Make count and average of advanced filters a drop down menu

 List of CGI forms (queries):